 The Bylaws were approved on September 17, 2013.

 A newly published history highlights NASWA's evolution as an organization, affirming NASWA's adaptability and commitment to serving its members.
 Click here for " A History of the National Association of State Workforce Agencies: From the New Deal to the Twentieth Century ."

-NASWA's 2012 Annual Report provides information on NASWA's mission, organization, goals, activities, and accomplishments during the past year.
-For state workforce agency administrators and employees, this document is a reference tool to take full advantage of the benefits of your Association.
+NASWA's 2013 Annual Report provides detailed information on NASWA's mission, organization, goals, activities and accomplishments during the 2013 association year.
+This document serves as a comprehensive resource for state workforce agency administrators and workforce agency employees to take full advantage of the benefits of NASWA membership.
 Please keep it by your desk and consult it when you need help.
 If you do, you are certain to find out about a committee, workgroup, conference, or project that can help you find solutions to your problems.
 And, the staff of NASWA stands ready in Washington, DC to assist you if you need further help.

 NASWA's New & Improved Website

 As you get used to the new website we would like your feedback.
 We appreciate any recommendations or enhancement you may have to offer.

 To help users navigate and learn how to find documents on the new and improved website, NASWA has developed the following tool:

 For further information, you may contact NASWA/CESER at:

 Washington, DC 20001